headforwards-spd/headforwards-website/src/pages/info-pages/balancing-risk-and-reward-considerations-for-ai-implementation.md

           Artificial intelligence means something slightly different to everyone, from IT buzzword to the next great leap in technology.
 Sometimes it can feel like little more than an urban myth, only applied in the largest of enterprises.
 But however you think of it, AI is set to make a huge impact on the global economy, with [PwC predicting a $15.7 trillion contribution by 2030](https://www.pwc.com/gx/en/issues/data-and-analytics/publications/artificial-intelligence-study.html).

           We’re already working on AI projects with clients across industries, bringing dedicated expertise to a complex, evolving technology that’s still very much a new venture for most organisations.
-We’ve previously discussed some of the potential for [local authorities]() l and healthcare applications, but the possibilities are near-endless and span every sector – if you approach it in the right way.
+We’ve previously discussed some of the potential for [local authorities](https://www.headforwards.com/insights/why-artificial-intelligence-has-the-power-to-transform-the-work-of-local-authorities/) and [healthcare applications](https://www.headforwards.com/insights/an-exciting-future-for-ai-in-uk-healthcare/), but the possibilities are near-endless and span every sector – if you approach it in the right way.

           Although thousands upon thousands of businesses already have AI projects underway, many industry leaders are still talking about AI in the highest-level terms, making it difficult to define it – and its applications – in a practical way.
 But like any major technology, adopting AI is all about balancing the benefits and risks.
 To help put that in perspective, here are some key considerations for organisations to make before getting started.